MighTy-Weaver/mighty-weaver.github.io/_pages/miscellaneous.md

   and [COMP2011](http://course.cse.ust.hk/comp2011), the main duty was grading students' lab works and answering their questions.
 - I was the **School of Engineering’s Representative in Admission Interview** during *Jan.
 2020, Jun.
 2020, Jan.
 2021, Jun.
-2021*, where I shared my experience in HKUST and answered applicants' questions on admissions and studying & living in HKUST.
+2021, Jan.
+2022*, where I shared my experience in HKUST and answered applicants' questions on admissions and studying & living in HKUST.